Workplace Learning Options

 - call Workplace Learning at 704.330.6217; we can also schedule a virtual video meeting

 - visit the Workplace Learning website

-Internships are flexible, non-credit bearing work experiences that allow students and recent graduates to gain exposure to their field.
-Internships enable students to further build related work experience and enhance their portfolios, and are an option in programs where work-based learning is unavailable.
-Upon successful completion of an internship, participants will receive a certificate acknowledging their achievement.
+Internships are flexible, non-credit-bearing work experiences that allow students and recent graduates to gain exposure to their field.
+Internships enable students to build related work experience further, enhance their portfolios, and offer programs where work-based learning is unavailable.
+Upon successfully completing an internship, participants will receive a certificate acknowledging their achievement.

 Eligibility to participate in a non-credit internship varies based on the program of study.
 Please contact the Workplace Learning office for details.

-To learn more about participating in an apprenticeship, potential students should visit the Apprenticeship Charlotte website or send an email to email@example.com.
+To learn more about participating in an apprenticeship, potential students should visit the Workplace Learning website or email email@example.com.